luigman/obsidian-vextab/README.md

 > VexTab is a language that allows you to easily create, edit, and share standard notation and guitar tablature.
 Unlike ASCII tab, which is designed for readability, VexTab is designed for writeability.

 ## Installation
+### Option 1: Install in Obsidian (recommended)
+The recommended way to install this plugin is through the Obsidian Community Plugins browser.
+To do so, open the settings in Obsidian and go to Community Plugins->Browse, then search for "Vextab".
+Click "install" and "enable" to enable the plugin.

-This plugin is pending to be added to the Obsidian Community Plugins list.
-In the meantime, you can install it manually using one of the following methods:
+Alternatively, you can install it manually using one of the following methods:

-### Option 1: Install lastest release
+### Option 2: Install lastest release
 Go to the [latest release](https://github.com/luigman/obsidian-vextab/releases/latest) and download the file that looks like `obsidian-vextab-X.X.X.zip`.

 Unzip this file in the `.obsidian/plugins/` directory inside your vault.
 You may need to enable *show hidden files* in your file browser to see this folder.

 Then restart Obsidian and activate Vextab in the Community Plugin settings

-### Option 2: Manual build
+### Option 3: Manual build
 Go to `.obsidian/plugins/` and run the following commands:
 ```
 git clone https://github.com/luigman/obsidian-vextab.git